Sunderland v Cardiff City

 Post update

 Attempt blocked.
-Jack Clarke (Sunderland) right footed shot from outside the box is blocked.
-Assisted by Dennis Cirkin.
+Sheyi Ojo (Cardiff City) left footed shot from outside the box is blocked.
+Assisted by Ryan Wintle.

 Post update